ninogarcia/Sales-Data-Case-Study/README.md

-# Google Certificate Case Study - Sales Data Using Excel, SQL and Tableau
+# Case Study - Sales Data Using Excel, SQL and Tableau

 ## Introduction
 This exploratory analysis case study is towards Capstone project requirement for Google Data Analytics Professional Certificate.
 The case study involves a Dataset of Sales Data.